ma-ji/css/docs/assignments.md

 Late submissions are not accepted.

 ---
+### <a name="a0"> Assignment 0: Plagiarisms test (individual, 5% points) </a>

+The first assignment of this course is to [pass the plagiarism test and obtain a certificate at the master and doctoral level](https://plagiarism.iu.edu/index.html).
+Plagiarism is a serious academic misconduct.
+You will receive zero grade on plagiarized work and there may be other consequences.
+We have been told not to do this maybe since primary school, and we are always assuming we know what plagiarism is.
+However, we may assume we know too much (e.g., [famous cases of plagiarism](https://www.google.com/search?q=famous+cases+of+plagiarism)).

+You do not need to take this test if you have a comparable certification or you took this test before, but the validity of your certification needs to be approved by the instructor.

+"All assignments in this course may be processed by TurnItIn, a tool that compares submitted material to an archived database of published work to check for potential plagiarism.
+Other methods may also be used to determine if a paper is the student's original work.
+Regardless of the results of any TurnItIn submission, the faculty member will make the final determination as to whether or not a paper has been plagiarized" (Statement from the _Faculty Writing Committee: Guidelines for Preventing Plagiarism_).

+For this assignment, please submit your certificate as a file to [Canvas](/#).

+---
 ### <a name="a2"> Assignment 2: Create your own cloud computing server (individual, 5% points) </a>